MDBAuth/EWR_tool/README.md

 - Working version of the EWR User Guide has been added

 #### EWR handling and outputs
+- minor bug fix in the compilation of yearly_results
 - Adding handling for cases where there are single MDBA bigmod site IDs mapping to multiple different gauges
 - New EWRs: New Qld EWRs - SF_FD and BF_FD used to look into the FD EWRs in closer detail.
 - Adding state and Surface Water SDL (SWSDL) to py-ewr output tables